sho-bar/sho-menu/readme.txt

 Sho Menu is a custom WordPress plugin for Shobar Restaurant that adds a pretty menu to your website.

 == Changelog ==

+= 1.53 =
+* Fixed text on mobile screen for dishes being narrow

 = 1.52 =
 * Change seasons icon